mojufer/dotfiles/resources/other_notes.md

 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
      https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```
-Add the plugins you want in .vimrc and then to ```:PlugInstall``` in vim.
+Add the plugins you want in .vimrc and then do ```:PlugInstall``` in vim.

 # Pretty decrypt screen / boot screen  with plymouth
 I use the [thinkdar](https://github.com/gevera/plymouth_themes/tree/master/thinkpad/thinkdar) theme with every prompt opacity set to 0.
+This just hides the password prompt because I'm too lazy to make it pretty.
+If someone makes it pretty, you're welcome to share it.
 ```
 sudo pacman -S plymouth &
 sudo plymouth-set-default-theme -R thinkdar